rich-context-competition/rich-context-book-2019/combined_chapters/chap09.md

     trained an Entity Extraction model based on Conditional Random Fields and combined it with the results from a Simple Dataset Mention Search to detect datasets in an article.
 For the identification of Fields and Methods, we used word embeddings.
-In this paper, we present how our approaches performed, their limitations, some of the encountered challenges and our future agenda.
+In this chapter, we describe how our approaches performed, their limitations, some of the encountered challenges and our future agenda.

+---
 author:
 - Rricha Jalota
 - Nikit Srivastava